aryamanpandya99/computer_vision/Project1LeNetClassification/README.md

 Welcome to my first personal project!

 If the MNIST dataset is the Hello World equivalent for Computer Vision, LeNet-5 is the print statement that makes it visible to you.
-In this notebook, I implemented LeNet-5 from Yann LeCun's original paper (with a few tweaks - lots of credit to StackOverflow)
+In this notebook, I implemented LeNet-5 from Yann LeCun's original paper.

 The goal of this was not to build a crazy revolutionary model (it was that in 1986) but to familiarize myself with the structure of PyTorch.